AndreasVerhoeven/AveCommonHelperViews/README.md

 # AveCommonHelperViews
-Commonly used helpers views for UIKit (ShapeView, GradientView, ContentTextView, RoundRectView, CircleView)
+Commonly used helpers views for UIKit (ShapeView, GradientView, ContentTextView, RoundRectView, CircleView, FixedSizeView)

 ## What?